Are Your Favorite Styles Harming the Planet?

 The fashion industry is a $2.5 trillion sector.
-It is massive, and anything so huge will have huge influence.
+It is massive.
+Anything this huge will have huge impact.
 From water usage, climate change and excessive waste to oppressive labor and gender dynamics, the fashion industry definitely touches many key issues.
 This is particularly true for the world of fast fashion.

 Fast fashion is kind of like fast food.
 Cheap.
 Quick.
 Unhealthy for our bodies.
 Unhealthy for the planet.
 The only way to move forward: by ditching fast fashion practices and mindfully embracing slow fashion – more sustainable, healthier and less wasteful.